NitinKaira1/nkflow/README.md

-# Pyflow
+# nkflow

-Pyflow is a Python library that enables users to generate code using OpenAI GPT models, save the generated code to files, and optionally execute Python scripts or open HTML files in a browser.
+nkflow is a Python library that enables users to generate code using OpenAI GPT models, save the generated code to files, and optionally execute Python scripts or open HTML files in a browser.
 It supports session-based memory for multi-step tasks, making it ideal for iterative code generation workflows.

 ## Features